feynmanma7/machine_learning/returing/returing/nn/README.md

 A `Module` can be seen as one `Function` logically, with input tensors and output tensors as `Edge`, and a function as `Node`.

+It's better to know what you're implemented is a `Function` or a `Module`.

 ## 3. Parameter(Tensor)